Categories: Off-topic

 ).
 These are still treated as a single letter, and take up the same amount of space (each part is written half as large).

 Some pairs of vowels combine to form what is effectively one letter - ie in those rules about (consonant, vowel, consonant) etc., the vowel can be a dipthong-vowel-pair.
 These always consist of one vertical and one horizontal vowel, so don’t change the rules regarding layout of syllable blocks - they just occupy both possible positions.
+Not all pairs are possible; only 7 combinations are actually used.
 In most cases the sound of the resulting combination is like quickly pronouncing both parts - though some combinations have their own distinct sound.
-There are 7 such possible combinations.

 Unlike some asian languages, Korean is not “tonal”, ie the meaning of a letter or word does not change depending on pitch or accent.